5 Ways to Measure Physician Liaison Impact

 3. Increase in Targeted Cases

-Similarly, liaisons are often organized by service line.
-These liaisons may be targeting specific markets but, primarily, they focus on building relationships with specific specialists or sub-specialists.
-These programs often evaluate their liaisons based on the growth of specific case volumes.
-For example, a cardiology service line liaison is tasked with meeting area cardiologists to promote the opening of their hospital’s Structural Heart Clinic.
-Not all volumes are created equal which is why liaisons are tasked with growing high-value procedures that positively impact their organization’s contribution margin.
+Service lines often organize liaisons to target specific markets, but their primary focus is building relationships with specialists or sub-specialists.
+These programs evaluate liaisons based on the growth of specific case volumes.
+For example, a cardiology service line liaison meets with area cardiologists to promote the opening of their hospital’s Structural Heart Clinic.
+Since not all volumes hold the same value, liaisons focus on increasing high-value procedures that positively impact their organization’s contribution margin.

 4. Improvements in Contribution Margin